zoowe/dlePy/TUTORIALS/LESSON_08/README.md

 v0, e0, B = eos.fit()
 ```
 `v0, e0, B` are the optimized volume, total energy, and bulk modulus of Ge.

-Finaly, use simple math to calculate to optimized lattice parameter `a0`
+Finaly, use simple math to calculate the optimized lattice parameter `a0`
 ```
 a0 = function of v0
 ```